Integration Guide#

 On Windows:

-Set IQM_CLIENT_SECONDS_BETWEEN_CALLS to control the polling frequency when waiting for
+Set IQM_CLIENT_SECONDS_BETWEEN_CALLS to control the polling interval (in seconds) when

 Set IQM_CLIENT_DEBUG=1 to print the run request when it is submitted for execution in